NavidMKZ/Simulation-of-Elastic-Collision/README.md

 The impact parameter can be chosen between -3 and 3.

 ## Author
-### Navid Markazi & Ali kashkouli,Isfahan University of Technology, January 2021
+### Navid Markazi & Ali kashkouli, Isfahan University of Technology, January 2021